Light bulb 0010352 (1)

 CHANGES TO LOW USER PLANS

 Since April 2022, the Government, with support from the electricity sector, has been gradually removing the Low Fixed Charge Tariff.
 We’re now in year four of the five-year phase-out.
 This change aims to create a fairer, more equitable system in the long-term.
+Learn more about the low user phase-out.

 WHAT DOES AN ELECTRICITY BILL PAY FOR?